 Construction techniques

-The Minoans used advanced techniques, including stucco-covered wooden columns and stone walls.
-The flat roofs and internal staircases illustrate their mastery of architecture.
-Innovations like water pipes and sewers also show in-depth knowledge of infrastructure.
+The Minoans employed advanced techniques to build their palaces.
+For example, they used stucco-covered wooden columns and stone walls.
+In addition, flat roofs and internal staircases illustrate their mastery of architecture.
+Innovations such as water pipes and sewers testify to their in-depth knowledge of infrastructure.

 Tips for travelers

-• Guided Tours: Taking a guided tour enriches the experience, offering detailed explanations of the palace’s history and architecture.
+• Guided tours: Taking part in a guided tour enriches the experience.
+It offers detailed explanations of the palace’s history and architecture.

 The materials used